Chocolate Recipes Truffles

 Ingredients for making coconut lime truffles

 • White Chocolate – Opt for good-quality white chocolate, rather than chocolate chips from the baking aisle.
-Chocolate chips contain stabilizers which make them better suited to baking than truffle making.
+(Brands such as Callebaut, Guittard, or Valrhona are all good choices.)
+Chocolate chips contain stabilizers which make them better for baking than truffle-making.

 A jar of green truffles